xrarch/aisix/README.md

 Attempt to build a unix-like OS for the LIMNstation fantasy computer.

-A long-term goal is a windowed GUI, short term goals are a bootloader, filesystem utilities, and a stub of a kernel.
+A long-term goal is a windowed GUI, short term goals are to finish the standalone disk utilities, and to get a decent kernel.

 ![Surprisingly decent-looking boot screen](https://i.imgur.com/dta207c.png)